 Clarisa Diaz is the interaction and graphic designer for New York Public Radio’s newsroom, including Gothamist and WNYC's Data News & Journalism team.
 She also draws and writes for Gothamist.
 She reports on issues related to design and environmental science.
 Clarisa was named a 2019-2020 Connected Coastlines grantee to report on climate change in NYC with the Pulitzer Center on Crisis Reporting.
 Her story on the city’s peaker power plants won the 2020 Front Page Award for a locally reported feature.
 She was awarded a journalism fellowship at the Woods Hole Oceanographic Institution in 2018.
 Her design work has been featured on PBS, Science Friday, and recognized by the Kantar Information is Beautiful Awards and The Municipal Art Society of New York MASterwork Awards.
 She was on the team that created the Harlem Heat project, which won a national Edward R. Murrow Award for Excellence in Innovation.
 You can see more of her work at www.clarisadiaz.com.
-She also authors a visuals column for Gothamist.

 Clarisa Diaz appears in the following: